Monique Holsey-Hyman: Politics

 In 2022, Holsey-Hyman was selected to finish the Durham City Council term of Councilman Charlie Reece, who resigned to move to Paris.
 She was selected unanimously out of over twently candidates who applied to fill the vacant seat in the city council.
 She was sworn into office on May 11, 2022.

 She was appointed by Mayor Elaine O'Neal to serve on the Affordable Housing Implementation Committee, the Citizens Advisory Committee, the Durham-Chapel Hill-Orange Work Group, the Council Legislative Committee, the Northeast Central Durham Subcommittee, the Recreation Advisory Commission, Sister Cities of Durham, and the Upper Neuse River Basin Association Board of Directors.
 She was also appointed by O'Neal to serve as an alternate on the Homeless Services Advisory Committee, the Human Relations Committee, the Joiny-City County Committee, and the Triangle J Council of Government's Center of the Region Enterprises committee.

 Holsey-Hyman also serves as an appointed member of the community organization HBCUgrowBoard.

+On February 6, 2023, Holsey-Hyman voted against annexing 111 acres of land in Southeast Durham for a housing development.
+Mayor Elaine O'Neal and Councilwoman DeDreana Freeman also voted against the annexation.
+The initiative passed, with four councilmembers voting in favor of the project, leading to twenty-four parcels of land being annexed in Southeast Durham for the construction of up to 545 townhouse units.